I’ve been asked for my opinion about communal work-space.

 I think like any project one needs to start with the audience.
 Then walk the cat backward to figure out tool and other requirements.
 And the audience in this case are people with their process and a collection of projects.
 Otherwise we get the “Field of Dreams” problem: “Build it and they [sic] will come”.

 I think these sorts of movements are very organic and it’s difficult to engineer a community (perhaps even slightly arrogant to think its engineerable).
 Perhaps facilitation is more fair game.
 Probably the most important thing is to find a way to discover and understand who the audience is and what their needs are for their projects (business 101 stuff).
 If there already is an audience (or movement), then you can come up with infrastructure for the projects/process.
-Otherwise the community activity ends up not being centered around the infrastructure that was created.

 I was talking to Mitch Altman and he suggested the methodology of visualizing the community that you want to be a part of.
 Then attracting people.
 Another point is to have a regular meeting.
 This came forward in the video by Mitch at a TEDx.